 2. The art of good compromise

-So we have to face the inevitable imperfection when choosing the size.
+So we have to deal with the inevitable imperfection when choosing the size.

 Which, in practice, means making compromises.

-When you're hesitating between two sizes, it's basically because you have to choose between one imperfect solution and another.
+When you're deciding between sizes, you're basically choosing between one imperfect solution and another.

-• “Is it better if the shirt fits me perfectly but the collar is too big, or if the collar is just right but the shirt is a little tight?”
+- "Is it better for the shirt to fit perfectly but the collar to be too big, or for the collar to fit perfectly but the shirt to be a little tight?"

 3. No style without touch-ups

-I always said that unless you have a "cabin model" body , alterations are not “optional” to be well dressed.
+I've always said that unless you have the body of a "dressing room model" , alterations are not "optional" to be well dressed.

-This statement shocks many people, who are somewhat put off by the idea of having to pay even more for a so-called “ready” to wear item of clothing.
+This statement shocks many people, who are somewhat put off by the idea of having to pay even more for a so-called "ready" to wear garment.

-But despite their significant cost, they are the essential asset for our “unique” bodies to dress them in clothes with standardized cuts.
+But despite their considerable cost, they are an essential asset for our "unique" bodies to dress them in clothes with standardized cuts.

-We are therefore going to talk about the alterations that are possible for each type of clothing, and those which are not .
+So we're going to talk about the alterations that are possible for each type of clothing, and those that are not .

-You may be surprised to see that this is the most central topic of the video.
+You might be surprised to see that this is the most central topic of the video.

-And for good reason, when faced with an imperfection in ready-to-wear clothing, the real question that resolves everything is...
+And for good reason, when faced with an imperfection in ready-to-wear, the real question that solves everything is...

 "Can I edit this properly or not?"